Overview

 Active learning

 • Active learning is a technique that involves selecting a set of representative items for users and asking them to provide feedback.
+It can be clubbed with survey technique as mentioned earlier.

 • This feedback is then used to improve the accuracy of the recommendations.